 The single leather Goodyear welted sole is attached using a 3/4 welt and has a slight spade shape.
 The welt stitching is finer than any of my modern Alden or Allen Edmonds pairs.
 The heel has a thick Goodyear Neolite top lift that appears to be original.
 The French Shriner and Urner logo is proudly embossed on the shoe sole.

-The shoes are mostly lined with cotton twill or drill.
+The shoes are mostly lined with cotton drill.
 This is the most common lining used in shoe construction during the period.
 Full leather became common in the 1960s.

 The size markings of the shoe are unusual in that three widths are listed “B C D” on the inside of the shoes.
 The “C” must represent the midsole width.
 Another unusual thing about this size is that is difficult to find any shoes from the 1950s that are size 12+.
 Peoples feet were on average much smaller.
 All the space age products in the 1960s made us bigger.
 Credit (or blame) Tang.